-- Application
+- Graduate Application

-- Non-refundable application fee
+- Non-refundable application fee (waived for graduates of Metropolitan State University)

 - Official transcripts

-- Test scores
+- Assessment scores

 - Current resume

 - Goals essay

 - References

-See Applying to the Program for application packets, details on the requirements, deadlines and International Student application requirements
+See Applying to the Program for application packets, details on the requirements, deadlines and International Student application requirements.

-Once you are fully admitted to a College of Management graduate program you will be expected to attend a graduate student orientation session before or during your first semester of course work.
+Once you are admitted to a College of Management graduate program you will be expected to attend a graduate student orientation session before or during your first semester of course work.
 If you are unable to attend orientation because you are located outside the Twin Cities area, arrangements will be made to provide you with orientation information via the Internet and/or telephone.